urbaman/HomeLab/Kubernetes/Storage/Longhorn/readme.md

     default-replica-count: 6
 ```

-Eventually set the number of replicas in the StorageClass, then install.
+Eventually set the number of replicas in the StorageClass, and see the data-locality (`best-effort tries` to put a replica on the same node where the workload runs, it can be `disabled` or `strict-local` for a single replica) and the node/disk selectors (if you need to deploy different layers of storage, see below) then install.

 ```yaml
 apiVersion: v1